It's Such a Beautiful Day (film): Plot

-Bill is a man whose daily routines, perceptions, and dreams are illustrated through multiple split-screen windows that are in turn narrated.
-(Note: Don Hertzfeldt serves as the uncredited narrator.)
+Bill is a man whose daily routines, perceptions, and dreams are illustrated through multiple split-screen windows that are narrated by an uncredited Don Hertzfeldt.
 He often has meetings with his ex-girlfriend, but suffers from an unnamed illness which interferes with his seemingly mundane and uneventful life.
-One day, he visits his doctor, who informs him that his illness is getting worse; as the days pass, Bill's hallucinations and thoughts grow worse until he has a hallucinogenic mental breakdown and passes out in an alley.
+One day, he visits his doctor, who informs him that his illness is getting worse; as the days pass, Bill's hallucinations and thoughts worsen until he has a hallucinogenic mental breakdown and passes out in an alley.

 To help him recuperate, Bill's mother comes to take care of him, but Bill mistakenly believes she is about to kill him and attacks her.
 He is then taken to a hospital but his health fluctuates rapidly and confuses his doctor, who concludes that Bill will not die, which surprises and inconveniences his relatives.
 He returns to work the following day.

-A flashback to Bill's childhood features the narrator explaining the death of Bill's half-brother Randall, who ran into the sea as a child while chasing a bird.
-After Randall's death, Bill's mother soon became fiercely protective of Bill and rarely left home, eventually causing Bill's stepfather to leave.
-The narrator details the surreal history of Bill's family, many of whom suffered from mental illness and died in unpleasant ways.
+In a flashback to Bill's childhood, the narrator explains the death of Bill's half-brother Randall, who ran into the sea while chasing a bird.
+After Randall's death, Bill's mother became fiercely protective of Bill, rarely left home, and showed signs of mental illness, eventually causing his stepfather to leave.
+The narrator details the surreal history of Bill's family, many of whom suffered from mental illness and died in unpleasant, surreal ways.

-A few days after leaving the hospital, Bill receives a call telling him that his mother had died in a "fit of senile hysterics".
+A few days after leaving the hospital, Bill receives a call telling him that his mother died in a "fit of senile hysterics".
 After the funeral, Bill finds a notebook where his mother practiced writing love notes to send to him when he was young.
-Bill again visits his doctor, who is shocked to find that nothing appears to be wrong with him.
-However, on his way to lunch, he suffers a seizure and collapses.
+Bill again visits his doctor, who says Bill appears to be making a full recovery.
+However, on his way to lunch, Bill suffers a seizure and collapses.
 During the seizure, various memories of his infancy and childhood flash before him.